 CSAs should not take further steps to investigate the crime or attempt to determine whether a crime took place.
 When in doubt, a report form should be completed and submitted.

 When a crime is reported to a CSA, the CSA should first ask the reporting person if they would like to report it to University Police.
 If so, contact University Police at 217-333-1216.
 If the CSA has firsthand knowledge and confirmation that the reporting party filed a police report with University Police, then they are not obligated to complete and submit a CSA report.
 However, if the reporting party says they will file a police report with University Police, leaving the CSA with no firsthand knowledge and confirmation that a police report was filed, then the CSA must still submit a CSA Report.

 The university permits victims or witnesses to report crimes to CSAs on a voluntary, anonymous basis.
 Those anonymous reports are included in our Annual Security and Fire Safety Report crime totals.

 The identity of the reporting person should only be included in the report form if they are willing to provide it.

 While anonymous reports help us get accurate crime totals and allow us to inform our campus community of public safety issues, they cannot be investigated for criminal charges.
 If the reporting person wishes to pursue a criminal investigation, then they will need to provide their name and contact information to police so investigators can properly follow up.

 The following is a sample of what CSAs can tell a reporting party who comes to report a crime:

-The University Police reviews CSA reports and makes a determination if an incident warrants timely warning and/or emergency notification of the University community and whether it is a reportable crime in the Annual Security and Fire Safety Report.
+University Police review CSA reports and make a determination if an incident warrants sending a timely warning or emergency notification to the community and whether it qualifies for the Annual Security and Fire Safety Report.
 The Clery Compliance Coordinator will consolidate crime data from multiple sources, report qualifying crime data to the federal Department of Education, publish campus security reports and inform the campus community when and where Annual Security and Fire Reports are available.